Quad9DNS/documentation/docs/Setup_Guides/Miscellaneous/Cloudflared_and_Quad9.md

 Cloudflared is a DNS over HTTPS proxy that can be configured to use Quad9 for DNS resolution.

-* In the `cloudflared.yaml` configuration file, replace the Cloudflare IPs in the proxy-dns-upstream section with the Quad9 addresses associated with your desired features.
+* In the `cloudflared.yml` configuration file, replace the Cloudflare IPs in the proxy-dns-upstream section with the Quad9 addresses associated with your desired features.
-    * Then restart the cloudflared service
+    * Restart the `cloudflared` service

 Before (Cloudflare DoH Servers)
 ```